TheCraftKid/page-willie/README.md

 $ yarn run watch
 ```
 This starts the Firebase Hosting development server and rebuilds the project on file changes.
+Although, the browser must be refreshed manually to see changes.

 ### Testing
 This project uses [ESLint](https://eslint.org/).
 Use `yarn run test` to lint the project.